kaylie-e-sampson/testnode/README.md

 Before going to the center to get tested, the user must fill out the prescreening form which I found on the New Hampshire Homeland Security and emergency Management resource center website.

 Then, once the patient is at the testing center, there is a check in and check out form that the patient would fill out and send to the testing center with more relevant information about the patient's current symptoms.

+There is also a Resources page that brings you to a bunch of great resources about Covid-19.
 </p>